abilsland/trialGame/README.md

 The game also allows for selection of several other oncology agents that have been tested in phase I (or later, including approved agents).
 If these are selected instead of drug X, the player should arrive at similar conclusions to those in the trial references included in the data folder.
+Since I don't want to be sued, the ability of these agents to cause fatal toxicty has been disabled.
+I DO NOT claim that can happen with any of them.
+It can for drug X, however...

 ************* Requirements *****************************************************************************************************************************
 - Ubuntu 14+